MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/setup.md

 [ ![View of the available extension list in Windows Admin Center extension manager.](.\media\extension-manager.png) ](.\media\extension-manager.png#lightbox)

 ## Setting up an Azure Kubernetes Service host
 There is one final step that should be completed before you create a Kubernetes cluster.
 You need to set up an Azure Kubernetes Service host on the system you want to deploy the Kubernetes cluster to.
-This system can be a single server, a failover cluster, or an Azure Stack HCI cluster.
+This system must be an Azure Stack HCI cluster.

 > [!NOTE]
 > Setting up Azure Kubernetes Service hosts on two independent systems with the intention of merging them during Kubernetes cluster creation is not a supported scenario.